 Discourse on the usage of mobile phones and GPS as a means of representing the urban soundscape is quite recent.
-The research described in this paper, focusing on the representation of the soundscape of the city of Limassol, Cyprus, and similar investigations,
+The research described in this paper, focusing on the representation of the soundscape of the city of Limassol, Cyprus, and similar investigations, is intended to incite a discussion on the ways psychological and social aspects of interpersonal communication are mediated by the combination of physical and digital communication environments - the latter also incorporating network elements, in a wider context of listening.
+Novel, hybrid forms of communication environments arise as a result of conver-

 ^{1.} Panteion University of Social and Political Sciences, 2.
-National and Kapodistrian University of Athens, 3.
+National and Kapodistrian University of Athens , 3.
 Cyprus University of Technology